-- (15a) To ensure the success of investigations and the prosecution of terrorist offences, offences related to a terrorist group or offences related to terrorist activities, those responsible for investigating and prosecuting such offences 14 should have the possibility to make use of effective investigative tools such as those which are used in combating organised crime or other serious crimes.
-Such tools should, where appropriate, while taking into account the principle of proportionality and the nature and seriousness of the offences under investigation in accordance with national law, include, inter alia, the search of any personal property, the interception of communications, covert surveillance including electronic surveillance, the taking and the fixing of audio recordings in private or public vehicles and places, and of visual images of persons in public vehicles and places, the monitoring of bank accounts other financial investigations Taking into account, inter alia, the principle of proportionality, the use of such tools in accordance with national law should be commensurate with the nature and gravity of the offences under investigation.
+- (15a) To ensure the success of investigations and the prosecution of terrorist offences, offences related to a terrorist group or offences related to terrorist activities, competent authorities should have the possibility to make use of effective investigative tools such as those which are used in combating organised crime or other serious crimes.
+Such tools could, where appropriate, include, inter alia, the search of any personal property or computer system, the interception of communications, covert surveillance including electronic surveillance, the taking and the fixing of audio recordings and visual images of persons in private or public vehicles and places, and of visual images of persons in public vehicles and places, the monitoring of bank accounts and other financial investigations.
+Taking into account, inter alia, the principle of proportionality, the use of such tools in accordance with national law should be commensurate with the nature and gravity of the offences under investigation.
 The right to the protection of personal data should be respected.
-16 - (16) Member States should adopt (...) measures of protection, support and assistance responding to the specific needs of victims of terrorism, in accordance with Directive 2012/29/EU of the European Parliament and the Council17 and as further qualified by this Directive.
-Victims of terrorism are those defined in Article 2 of Directive 2012/29/EU being a natural person who has suffered harm, including physical, mental or emotional harm or economic loss which was directly caused by a terrorist offence, and family members of a person whose death was directly caused by a terrorist offence and who have suffered harm as a result of that person's death. (...)
-Family members of surviving victims of terrorism, as defined in Article 2 of Directive 2012/29/EU, have access to victim support services and protection measures in accordance with Directive 2012/29/EU. - (16a) Member States should ensure that relevant mechanisms or protocols are in place allowing for activation of support services that have the capacity to address the specific needs of victims of terrorism immediately after a terrorist attack and for as long as necessary thereafter.
-Such support services should take into account that specific needs of victims of terrorism may evolve in time.
-In that regard, the Member States should ensure that support services will address in the first place at least the emotional and psychological needs of the most vulnerable victims of terrorism, and will inform all victims of terrorism about the availability of further emotional and psychological support including trauma support and counselling.
+12 - (16) Member State should adopt specific measures of protection, support and assistance responding to the specific needs of victims of terrorism, further qualifying and deepening the rights already contained in the Directive 2012/29/EU of the European Parliament and the Council13.
+Victims of terrorism are those defined in Article 2 of the Directive 2012/29/EU, in relation to terrorist offences as referred to in Article 3.
+The measures to be taken by Member States should ensure that in the event of a terrorist attack, the victims of terrorism will obtain emotional and psychological support, including trauma support and counselling, and any relevant legal, practical or financial information and advice. - (17) Member States should co-operate among each-other to ensure that access to information about the victims' rights, about available support services and about accessible compensation schemes is provided to all victims of terrorism.
+Moreover the Member States should ensure that victims of terrorism have access to a long-term support services in the country of their residence, even if the terrorist offence took place in another EU country. - (18) Given that the objectives of this Directive cannot be sufficiently achieved by the Member States unilaterally and can therefore, because of the need for European-wide harmonised rules, be better achieved at the level of the Union, the Union may adopt measures, in accordance with the principle of subsidiarity, as set out in Article 5 of the Treaty on the European Union.
+In accordance with the principle of proportionality, as set out in that Article 5, this Directive does not go beyond what is necessary in order to achieve those objectives.